centreon/centreon-archived/doc/en/knowledge_base/user/display.rst

 Displayed procedure: template and overload
 ==========================================

-To avoid too much workload on the procedure deployment, the module allows administrator to setup a single procedure for hosts/services.
+To avoid too much workload on the procedure deployment, the functionality allows administrator to setup a single procedure for hosts/services.
 So a procedure can be specified for a given host/service but can be specified as well for a host/service